rvanasa/rimworld-cities/README.md

 You may occasionally come across abandoned cities, which provide great scavenging opportunities for you and other nearby raiding parties.

-RimCities is compatible with existing save files and works with Combat Extended, Real Ruins, and many other mods.
+RimCities is compatible with existing save files and works with Combat Extended, Real Ruins, Zombieland, Faction Control, Medieval Times, and many other mods.
 If you're encountering issues, try disabling other mods and/or tweaking the load order.

 If you'd like to start your colony in a city, click "Scenario Editor" and check the box next to "Edit mode".
 From there, click "Add part" and add the "Start in city (RimCities)" option.
 You can then customize the scenario to your liking.